Dortmund North Rhine-westphalia, Germany Travel Guide

 For nature lovers, a trip into the Sauerland provides hiking, winter sports, and tranquil lake experiences.

-Accessible by regional trains and buses from Dortmund.
+Accessible by inter-town trains and buses from Dortmund.

 Whether you plan a return visit to Dortmund or venture to a new destination, the spirit of discovery continues.

-Experience Dortmund in a different season for a fresh perspective.
+Experience Dortmund at a different time of year for a fresh perspective.

 Each journey brings new understanding and memorable moments.